Florida Lawmaker Seeks Repeal Of Post-Parkland Measures

 The bill provided $500 million for school safety measures but also enacted changes to Florida’s gun laws that have been decried by pro-gun rights groups.

 Gun rights groups are already praising Hill for filing the bill, and with good reason.

 Honestly, the MSDHS Public Safety Act was a trainwreck waiting to happen and anyone with a brain knew it.

-Additionally, raising the age limit to purchase a long gun was discriminatory and arguably unconstitutional as it unfairly targeted legal adults and denied them any and all Second Amendment rights.
+Additionally, raising the age limit to purchase a long gun is discriminatory and arguably unconstitutional as it unfairly targeted legal adults and denied them any and all Second Amendment rights.
 Bump stocks are currently banned at the federal level, but even if they weren’t, they aren’t a significant factor in criminal activity.
-In fact, Las Vegas is the only report we have of their usage in crime, and I’ve been looking for examples.
+In fact, Las Vegas is the only report we have of their usage in a crime, and I’ve been looking for examples.

 Then there are the red flag laws.

 I’ve written an awful lot about red flag laws here.
 They sound like a possible solution, but I can’t help but notice how many of these killers are doing more than talking about what they want to do.
 They’re usually abusive, dangerous people well before the shooting.
 There are opportunities to intervene well before the shootings in most cases.